maker-ATOM/Python-ROS/ROS2/README.md

 - resource/<package_name> marker file for the package
 - setup.cfg is required when a package has executables, so ros2 run can find them
 - setup.py containing instructions for how to install the package
-- <package_name> - a directory with the same name as your package, used by ROS 2 tools to find your package, contains __init__.py
+- <package_name> - a directory with the same name as our package, used by ROS 2 tools to find our package, contains __init__.py

 Nested packages are not allowed.